sameer240704/JobFu_Bournvita_Smugglers_100xEngineers-Buildathon/README.md

 ## 🙏 Acknowledgements

-Special thanks to the organizers, mentors, and all participants of the 100xEngineers Buildathon.
+Special thanks to the organizers, mentors, and all participants of the HireAI by Jobfu project.

 ---